-Usually yes.
-If a surviving spouse is not satisfied with the share he or she is given in his or her spouse's Will, the spouse may elect to take against the Will and receive one-third (1/3) of the estate with certain exceptions for personal property.
-This is not true, however, if the couple has signed a prenuptial or premarital agreement and the spouse waived those rights in that agreement.
+Usually, yes.
+If a surviving spouse is not satisfied with the share he or she is given in his or her spouse's Will, the spouse may elect to take legal action against the Will and receive approximately one-third (1/3) of the estate with certain exceptions for personal property.
+This right does not exist, however, if the couple has signed a prenuptial or premarital agreement and the spouse waived those rights in that agreement.

 Are children entitled by law to a certain portion of their parent's estate?

 No, children are not entitled to receive a certain portion of their parent's estate.
 A parent may leave a child absolutely nothing in his or her Will.
 However, if there is no Will, under some circumstances the law provides children with a share of the parent's estate.